007jibon/007jibon/README.md

 ---

 ### Glad to see you here!
-I’m a CSE student and aspiring Junior Software Developer.
-Flutter & Dart are my primary focus, with experience in Java and RESTful APIs.

-I enjoy building practical projects, learning system design basics, and writing clean, maintainable code.
-Currently improving my Flutter skills and backend fundamentals.
+I’m a Computer Science graduate with strong practical experience in backend development, database systems, and network design.
+Skilled in building Java EE-based web applications, designing secure enterprise networks, and developing machine learning models for data-driven decision making.
+Passionate about solving real-world problems through efficient system design, structured data management, and scalable backend solutions, while continuously improving technical and analytical skills in collaborative environments.

 ---
 ## 🚀 Rapidfire